 The minimum set of two configurations is now created.
 The math instance has been given mult in the first configuration and add in the second configuration.

-Note: The Configuration Name is editable - in Figure 51 the names have been updated to config_mult and config_add to reflect the Reconfigurable Modules contained within each configuration.
+Note: The Configuration Name is editable, and the names have been updated to config_mult and config_add to reflect the Reconfigurable Modules contained within each configuration.